The Church of Jesus Christ of Latter-day Saints: Beginnings

-Nauvoo grew rapidly as missionaries sent to Europe and elsewhere gained new converts who then flooded into Nauvoo.
+Nauvoo grew rapidly as missionaries sent to Europe and elsewhere gained new converts who flooded into Nauvoo.
 Meanwhile, Smith introduced polygamy to his closest associates.
 He also established ceremonies, which he stated the Lord had revealed to him, to allow righteous people to become gods in the afterlife, and a secular institution to govern the Millennial kingdom.
-He also introduced the church to a full accounting of his First Vision, in which two heavenly "personages" appeared to him at age 14.
+He also introduced the church to a full accounting of his First Vision, in which he claimed that two heavenly "personages" appeared to him at age 14.
 This vision would come to be regarded by the LDS Church as the most important event in human history since the resurrection of Jesus.
-Members believe Joseph Smith is the first modern-day prophet.

 On June 27, 1844, Smith and his brother, Hyrum, were killed by a mob in Carthage, Illinois, while being held on charges of treason.
 Because Hyrum was Joseph's designated successor, their deaths caused a succession crisis, and Brigham Young assumed leadership over a majority of the church's membership.
-Young had been a close associate of Smith's and was the senior apostle of the Quorum of the Twelve.

 Other splinter groups followed other leaders around this time.
 These groups have no affiliation with the LDS Church, however they share a common heritage in their early church history.
 Collectively, they are called the Latter Day Saint movement.
 The largest of these smaller groups is the Community of Christ, based in Independence, Missouri, followed by the Church of Jesus Christ, based in Monongahela, Pennsylvania.
 Like the LDS Church, these faiths believe in Joseph Smith as a prophet and founder of their religion.
 They also accept the Book of Mormon, and most accept at least some version of the Doctrine and Covenants.
 However, they tend to disagree to varying degrees with the LDS Church concerning doctrine and church leadership.